aatxe/oxide/notes/rustfest-proposal.md

 The Rust community is proud of its academic influences, and many seem to have an appetite for programming language theory.
 This talk provides an opportunity to both explore existing connections and etablish new ones between Rust and academia.
-Further, a major portion of the talk will be focused on how intuitions gleaned from and support by our formal semantics can be used to write programs that leverage the type system more heavily for enforcing security and correctness.
+Further, a major portion of the talk will be focused on how intuitions gleaned from and supported by our formal semantics can be used to write programs that leverage the type system more heavily for enforcing security and correctness.

 ### Why me?